Adana (raga)

-Adana is an Indian raga.
+Adana is an Indian raag.
 It is also called Adana Kanada.
 It is often sung or played in drut laya after a vilambit composition in raga Darbari Kanada, as Adana is straighter than Darbari in its chalan, thus allowing faster passages.
-The flow of this raga is similar to a mix of Madhyamad Saranga with Darbari.
-Another common vivadi some artists use sparingly is shuddha ni which enhances the Saranga mood of the raga.
+The flow of this raga is similar to a mix of Madhumad Sarang / Megh and Darbari.
+Another common vivadi some artists use sparingly is shuddha nishad which enhances the Saranga mood of the raga.